-The best estimate under Solvency II without the transitional rule for the technical provisions is set at NOK 500 billion.
-The accounting value of the technical provisions is set at NOK 489.2 billion.
-This means that the Solvency II valuation is NOK 10.8 billion more than the accounting valuation.
-The transitional rule says that in 2017 we can deduct 15/16 of this difference in the Solvency II valuation.
-That means that the valuation of the best estimate under Solvency II including the transitional scheme is NOK 489.8 billion.
-The difference between best estimates with and without transitional arrangement is then NOK 10.1 billion.
+The transitional provisions say that in 2018 we can deduct 14/16 of this difference in the Solvency II valuation.
+That means that the valuation of the technical provisions under Solvency II including the transitional scheme is NOK 508.3 billion.
+The difference between the technical provisions with and without transitional arrangements is NOK 4.8 billion.